sushen/BiswasVA/README.md

 ### How To Run This Software

-Running This is bit complicket so I make a youtube video so you can start from scrach.
+Running This is bit complicate so I make a youtube video so you can start from scratch.

 ### Youtube instruction